LOCR Instructor Guide

 A Canvas course (optional but recommended)

-You can use LOCR as a standalone application, but we recommend using it with a Canvas course, to provide the easiest access for students to your course reserves.
-All UBC courses have matching courses in Canvas automatically created, with the enrolled students added, even if you have never used Canvas.
+You can use LOCR as a standalone site, but we recommend using it with a Canvas course.
+Adding LOCR to Canvas can be a quicker way for students to access your course reserves.

 Tips